webpoint-solutions-llc/easy-blog-cms/README.md

 > Easy Blog CMS

-Easy-Blog-CMS is an open-source solution, meaning the entire codebase is available on GitHub and continuously maintained by a large community of contributors.
+Easy-Blog-CMS is an open-source solution, meaning the entire codebase is available on GitHub and continuously maintained by a community of contributors.
 Enjoy the freedom to tailor the admin panel and API to your specific needs.
 The API is designed to be consumed by any client, be it a web application (React, Vue, Angular).

 ## Developing